Clarify on reports suggesting submission of dossiers on MLAs to Cong panel: Pargat to Amarinder | Politics

 Clarify on reports suggesting submission of dossiers on MLAs to Cong panel: Pargat to Amarinder

-Congress MLA Pargat Singh on Thursday attacked Punjab Chief Minister Amarinder Singh, asking him to clarify on reports suggesting that he has submitted dossiers on some legislators to the three-member panel formed to end infighting in the state unit of the party.Ever since Chief Minister Amarinder Singh appeared before the panel in Delhi, there have been news reports that dossiers on some MLAs and ministers have been submitted.
+Congress MLA Pargat Singh on Thursday attacked Punjab Chief Minister Amarinder Singh, asking him to clarify on reports suggesting that he has submitted dossiers on some legislators to the three-member panel formed to end infighting in the state unit of the party.However, Amarinder Singh rubbished the charge and said he never did such a thing in his political career.

 - Country: